 {24}

-is carried away so far as to say:| &#8220;St. Paul then evidently distinguishes in this chapter three states of the Church; that of *infancy,* during which God grants it these extraordinary gifts, like the flowers with which a father adorns the cradle of his new-born child; the age of *youth,* which embraces all the earthly pilgrimage of the Church since the termination of the apostolic age, and of which faith, hope, and love form the imperishable crown; finally, the *full age* or the heavenly state into which love alone enters and dwells without changing its nature, because then God is all in all, and God is love.&#8221;
+is carried away so far as to say:¦ "St. Paul then evidently distinguishes in this chapter three states of the Church; that of *infancy*, during which God grants it these extraordinary gifts, like the flowers with which a father adorns the cradle of his newborn child; the age of *youth*, which embraces all the earthly pilgrimage of the Church since the termination of the apostolic age, and of which faith, hope, and love form the imperishable crown; finally, the *full age* or the heavenly state into which love alone enters and dwells without changing its nature, because then God is all in all, and God is love."

-&#8220;The cessation of the apostleship should itself, however strange this may appear, be looked at as progress&#8230; The apostles were for the Church, in its state of infancy, tutors and guardians.
-But, when the divine child had begun to grow, when the hour of its coming of age, of free and spontaneous development, had sounded for it, as God had given apostles in His grace, He also withdrew them in His grace.&#8221;|
+"The cessation of the apostleship should itself, however strange this may appear, be looked at as progress ... .
+The apostles were for the Church, in its state of infancy, tutors and guardians.
+But, when the divine child had begun to grow, when the hour of its coming of age, of free and spontaneous development, had sounded for it, as God had given apostles in His grace, He also withdrew them in His grace."¦

 It is sufficient to read the chapter in question, to assure oneself that Paul makes no mention in it of the state of the Church, but of the nature of the knowledge we possess.
-This is so certain that the author of the &#8220;Examination&#8221; himself has felt that he was misinterpreting this passage, and has sought to answer the objections which he foresees.
+This is so certain that the author of the "Examination" himself has felt that he was misinterpreting this passage, and has sought to answer the objections which he foresees.